grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Owen," Percy said quietly, "go down to the cargo hold and check on the repaired seam --- see how bad its leaking."

-Owen nodded and silently climbed down the ladder out of the control room.
+Owen nodded and quietly climbed down the ladder out of the control room.

 Percy stepped up to the trim tank control panel.
-The boat was slowly settling with the bow dipping down, and that was extra stress on the hull that Percy didn't need.
+The boat was slowly settling with the bow dipping down, and that was extra stress on the hull that Percy did not need.
 She gingerly opened some of the high-pressure valves that would force air into the forward trim tanks.
 There was a long his that ran up the length of the boat from behind them forward into the deeper darkness.

 She kept an eye on the trim.
 The tank gauges were not showing any water leaving.
-It was possible they were so deep --- so far beyond where her boat was normally designed to operate --- that the high-pressure air system didn't have enough pressure to push the water out of the tanks.
-She slowly opened the valve further and further, and when it hit the stop --- all the way open --- the trim tank gauges slowly turned towards their zero pins as some of the water in them was forced out.
+It was possible they were so deep --- so far beyond where her boat was normally designed to operate --- that the high-pressure air system did not have enough pressure to push the water out of the tanks.
+She slowly opened the valve further and further, and when it hit the stop --- all the way open --- the trim tank gauges slowly turned towards their zero pins as at least some of the water in them was forced out.

 Percy made a few further adjustments to the trim tanks, desperately tending the delicate balloon that held them aloft over the black sucking pit that so hungrily wanted to consume them.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 She got the boat trimmed perfectly level, and then stood silently in the middle of the control room with a slight gap between her feet.
 She measured her own center of gravity against her boat's.
 In its current configuration it should be absolutely still.
 But she could feel some kind of movement.
 Very slow movement.